SpotlightKid/python-rtmidi/INSTALL-windows.rst

 ===================================================

-These instruction should work for installing ``python-rtmidi`` from source using Python 2.7 or Python 3.5 in the 64-bit or 32-bit vsersions (you can run the latter on Windows 64-bit versions with no problems).
+These instruction should work for installing ``python-rtmidi`` from source Python 3.x in the 64-bit or 32-bit vsersions (you can run the latter on Windows 64-bit versions with no problems).

 Please follow all the steps below in the exact order.